Accreditation FAQ for Students

 City College transferable units will transfer and are accepted by colleges and universities as recognized units from an accredited institution.

-Q: Will City College close next year?
+Q: Will City College close in the future?

 Yes.
 The college remains open and accredited.
 Transferable units will transfer, degrees and certificates will be recognized as awarded from an accredited institution, and students eligible for financial aid, will still receive that aid.